Combination of cat and grep Commands to Filter Output

 # cat [filenameoflog] |grep [date/time/gmt] |grep [requesttime]

-In this case, I took the request time format that was "x.xxx", keep in mind that the character must also be entered because it is very sensitive. so because from the start we will take logs that are longer than 6 seconds so:
+In this case, I took the request time format that was "x.xxx", keep in mind that the character must also be entered because it is susceptible. so from the start we will take logs that are longer than 6 seconds:

 "[6-9] =" 6,7,8,9 seconds